Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides simple functions to compute and plot two types (sample-size- and coverage-based) rarefaction and extrapolation curves for species diversity (Hill numbers) based on individual-based abundance data or sampling-unit- based incidence data; see Chao and others (2014, Ecological Monographs) for pertinent theory and methodologies, and Hsieh, Ma and Chao (2016, Methods in Ecology and Evolution) for an introduction of the R package.

-fdapace — by Yidong Zhou, 10 months ago
+fdapace — by Yidong Zhou, a year ago

 Functional Data Analysis and Empirical Dynamics